 informal and formal channels.

 A complaint is an expression of dissatisfaction related to a City of Barrie program, service, facility, or staff member, where a citizen believes that the City has not provided a service experience to the customer’s satisfaction at the point of service delivery and a response or resolution is explicitly or implicitly expected.
-If you have experienced this, submit a complaint.
+If you have experienced this,

 Use the form below to submit your question or comment to a specific department.